bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/embed.rst

 disposal through the same ``BokehMount`` used by standalone artifacts.
 The old ``/autoload.js`` program endpoint is not part of the 4.0 route.

+Server artifact ``headers`` and a directly supplied ``token`` are serialized into browser-visible page data.
+Do not put credentials or other secrets there unless they are explicitly safe for every page consumer.
+Prefer the normal ``/embed.json`` bootstrap, which creates a short-lived signed session token, over persisting a token in reusable markup.

 If an application is running on a Bokeh server that makes it available at some URL, you will typically want to embed the entire application in a web page.
 This way, the page will create a new session and display it to the user every